Our community standards ensure a safe and productive learning community.

-Living in a residential community is an exciting experience, but it also comes with some guidelines to ensure a safe and productive learning community.
-These policies complement, but do not replace University Policies, Regulations and Rules; the Code of Student Conduct; Raleigh laws; state laws; and federal laws, and are upheld through the student disciplinary procedures for the University and the University Housing Agreement.
+Living in a residential community is an exciting experience but it also comes with some guidelines to ensure a safe and productive learning community.
+These policies complement but do not replace NC State’s Policies, Regulations, and Rules (PRR); the Code of Student Conduct; Raleigh laws; state laws; and federal laws, and are upheld through the student disciplinary procedures for the University and the University Housing Agreement.

 Alcohol and Beverage Container Rules

-For those younger than 21 years of age, North Carolina State law forbids you to possess or consume alcoholic beverages.
 For those 21 years or older, the possession and/or consumption of alcoholic beverages is permitted in one’s own room or the room of another person who is of legal drinking age with the consent of the other person.
 The consumption of alcoholic beverages is prohibited in the common areas of University Housing facilities, including, but not limited to, hallways, stairwells, elevators, balconies, and courtyards.
 Possession and consumption of alcoholic beverages by those 21 and older is prohibited in the rooms/apartments of persons under the age of 21.
-Collection or display of alcohol containers will not be permitted in student rooms, suites or apartments.
-Students of legal drinking age, who choose to consume alcohol, must dispose of their empty alcohol containers in a way that does not impede the cleanliness of the space. timely and appropriate manner.
+Collection or display of alcohol containers will not be permitted in all resident rooms, suites or apartments.
+Residents of legal drinking age who choose to consume alcohol must dispose of their empty alcohol containers in a way that does not impede the cleanliness of the space. timely and appropriate manner.
 Kegs, empty kegs, and party balls are prohibited.
-Use of student fees for purchasing alcohol is prohibited, consistent with State law.
-The sale of alcohol on University property is prohibited.
-Please check the University Alcohol Policy for further information.
+The sale of alcohol on university property is prohibited.

 Damage and Vandalism Charges